-With Warren Buffet at the helm of Berkshire Hathaway, its stocks (BRKA and BRKB) are among the most well-known on today’s market.
-The company is a holding company that either owns other businesses or has a major stake in them.
-Some of the company’s largest holdings include Apple, Bank of America and Coca-Cola.
+Since hitting a three-year low in June 2020, shares of Berkshire Hathaway (BRK-A and BRK-B) have been climbing and investors are pouring over its annual letter for clues as to why.
 It’s often said that investing in Berkshire Hathaway is like buying into an exchange-traded fund (ETF).
 Both offer diversification across industry sectors.
 But while ETFs are often passively invested, seeking to track a benchmark index, Berkshire Hathaway actively buys stocks and businesses.
 As you explore whether or not investing in Berkshire Hathaway is a good idea for you, it can help to get some hands-on help from a financial advisor.

 Berkshire Hathaway stocks trade on the New York Stock Exchange.
-The company offers two types of shares: Class A and Class B. Berkshire’s Class A shares are significantly more expensive than Class B. This is because they have never split, despite the price being in the six figures now.
+The company offers two types of shares: Class A and Class B. Berkshire’s Class A shares (BRK-A) are significantly more expensive than Class B shares (BRK-B).
+This is because they have never split, despite the price being in the six figures now.
 Buffet actually created Class B shares so that his company would be within reach of small investors.
 Originally, they sold at 1/30 the price of Class A shares.
 But in 2010, they did a 50-to-1 split, so that Class B shares were selling at 1/1,500 the price of Class A shares.

 Once you know which Berkshire shares you can afford, you’ll need to select a brokerage.
 Some firms have in-person and over-the-phone services, whereas others are entirely online platforms or apps.
 When you’re comparing brokerages, keep an eye out for commissions charges for stock trades and any significant minimum investment requirements.

 |$0 for online trades; $29.95 for rep-assisted trades||$0||– Bank of America account holders|